aishpn5/Udacity-Azure-ML-Capstone-project/README.md

 ### Overview
 I have downloaded the dataset from "UC Irvine Machine Learning Repository"

-Heart failure (HF) occurs when the heart cannot pump enough blood to meet the needs of the body.Available electronic medical records of patients quantify symptoms, body features, and clinical laboratory test values, which can be used to perform biostatistics analysis aimed at highlighting patterns and correlations otherwise undetectable by medical doctors.
+Heart failure (HF) occurs when the heart cannot pump enough blood to meet the needs of the body.
+Available electronic medical records of patients quantify symptoms, body features, and clinical laboratory test values, which can be used to perform biostatistics analysis aimed at highlighting patterns and correlations otherwise undetectable by medical doctors.
 Machine learning, in particular, can predict patients’ survival from their data and can individuate the most important features among those included in their medical records.

 ### Task
-Task: This is a classification problem where in I'm trying to predict if the symptons used in the features will cause death in the patient.(Yes or No)
+Task: This is a classification problem where in I'm trying to predict if the symptoms used in the features will cause death in the patient.(Yes or No)
-The target variable is "death event"
+The target variable is "death event".

 Thirteen (13) clinical features: